denten-books/plain-text/1-metaphor.md

 changed machine configuration states.
 The "direct manipulation" school of human-computer interaction dispensed with visible machine states, leading us further towards immersive mimesis in which virtual environments resemble real-world objects and their properties.
-In reflecting on that history in light of metaphor theory, I find myself with Plato, Baudrillard, and Taussig, suspicious of a totalizing mimesis: the more compelling the simulation, the more removed from its material contexts, the more concealed the logistics of its production.
+Viewing that history in light of metaphor theory, I find myself with Plato, Baudrillard, and Taussig, suspicious of a totalizing mimesis: the more compelling the simulation, the more removed from its material contexts, the more concealed the logistics of its production.